 Optilexia, or Whole Word Sight-Reading

 This is the big one.
-Thousands of children look at the inconsistent spelling of words and choose to memorize them by sight, instead of trying to use phonic rules that don’t work.
+Thousands of bright children look at the inconsistent spelling of words and choose to memorize them by sight, rather than trying to use phonic rules that don’t work.
 They are treating the word as a single graphic image and this is even taught in some schools as the quickest way to learn to read.

 It does produce quick early results and you may have seen good progress with the classic “early reader books”, which use the same words again and again.
-Some of the very bright children can memorize the whole book!
+Some of the very bright children can memorize the whole book.
+But that is not reading!

 This situation can seem to be OK until the text gets too complex for this approach.
 At that stage you will see more and more guessing.
 The real giveaway is lots of guessing with short words, even though long words are sometimes read accurately.
 The reason you are seeing that is the long words have more context and are graphically more distinctive.